-Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
+Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
 Management has corrected all such misstatements.
-The following misstatements detected as a result of audit procedures were corrected by management:
+Adjusting journal entries one and two were misstatements detected as a result of our audit procedures.
+The remaining adjusting journal entries consisted of routine closing entries, reclassifications, and rounding entries.
+(See Attachment A).